Best Theme Parks Around the World for All Ages

 Another critical mistake is ignoring the "Thrill-to-Chill" ratio.
 Destinations like Universal Studios Orlando are spectacular for teens and adults but can be overwhelming or height-restricted for children under 102cm (40 inches).
 Conversely, a purely child-centric park may leave older siblings bored.
 Failing to synchronize the park’s DNA with your group’s demographic leads to "itinerary friction," where half the group is always waiting for the other half to finish an activity they cannot participate in.

-Strategic Recommendations for Maximizing Park Value
+Maximizing Park Value

 Mastering the Digital Ecosystem